RepEval2017/RepEval2017.github.io/shared_task.md

 <span class="c4"></span>

-<span class="c4">Data will be released in the same two formats as SNLI: tab-separated values and jsonl.
+<span class="c4">Data is available in the same two formats as SNLI: tab-separated values and jsonl.
 It will take the form of five files in each format: train, in-domain development, cross-domain development, in-domain test, and cross-domain test.
 Each individual example will be marked with a genre tag.</span>

 <span class="c4"></span>